Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 What is the Availability of the Fuel?

-Depending on your location and the time of year, some types of fuel may be easier to find or purchase than others.
-Obviously, cold Winter months are when there’s likely to be the highest demand, so you might want to stock up in advance.
-Traditional fuels are apt to be more readily available than some newer ones.
-Additionally, global or domestic supply chain issues can also result in longer lead times for retail outlets to restock certain fuels, so it’s good to know where the fuel is sourced.
+Depending on your location and the time of year, some fuels may be easier to find than others.
+Cold Winter months typically have the highest demand and traditional fuels are apt to be more readily available than newer ones.
+Additionally, global or domestic supply chain issues can result in longer lead times for retail outlets to restock certain fuels, so it’s good to know where the fuel is sourced.

 Primary Types of Fuel for Your Fire Pit